 He is a man who is very ambitious.
 He is very ambitious.
-Spain is a country which I have always wanted to visit.
-I have always wanted to visit Spain.

 However.
-In the meaning nevertheless, not to come first in its sentence or clause.
+I Spain is a country which I have always wanted to visit.
+In the meaning nevertheless, not to clause.

-The roads were almost im- The roads were almost impassable.
-However, we at passable.
-At last, however, last succeeded in reaching we succeeded in reaching camp. camp.

-When however comes first, it means in whatever way or to whatever extent.
+The roads were almost impass- The roads were almost impass- able.
+However, we at last suc- able.
+At last, however, we suc- When ho ceeded in reaching camp. wever comes first, it means in wha ceeded in reaching camp.
+WHEH HU wever comes mist, it means in wha ilevel way of to whatevel extent.